 - PC Relationships.
 The pre-made characters are literally “Strangers on a Train” with no connection to each other.
 While this setup works fine with players who love to slow down and roleplay, newer players, or players who need some help meshing with each other, could benefit from more concrete, in-character reasons to interact.
 GMs who run this adventure might give some of the characters familiarity with each other.

-So that’s how the inception and design of The Black Mine of Teihiihan went.
+That sums up design and execution of The Black Mine of Teihiihan.
 You can download and give it a try here: